 More Growing Options

-If you’re fortunate enough to have a classroom with windows, you can make a sprout house using construction paper and a clear plastic bag like the one below.
+If you’re fortunate enough to have a classroom with windows, you can make a sprout house using construction paper and a clear plastic bag like the one at left.
 All you need are plastic bags, damp paper towels and lima beans.
 After cutting out the house, moisten a paper towel; place the lima bean in the towel and the towel in the plastic bag.
 Close the bag and attach it to the backside of the house, then tape the whole thing to the inside of your classroom window.
 The beans should begin to sprout roots and shoots within a few days.

 You can download a copy of my sprout house and labels for my Where Does the Food Grow?

 Bringing Plants to Life on the Big Stage

 Within the next few weeks, we will be practicing and performing a few plays from the books 25 Science Plays for Beginning Readers and Just-Right Plays: 25 Science Plays for Emergent Readers.
 We will be performing for our 3rd grade reading buddies.

 Displaying Our Work

 Because it is spring and Open House is soon, I want my students’ classwork and artwork to reflect what we are learning.
 We will be making a class plant quilt like the one below.
 The straw is to symbolize the stem.
 I tell my students that the stem drinks water and nutrients from the soil to feed the leaves and flowers.

 - 8- by 8-inch blue squares (use light blue and dark blue)

 - ½ of a clear straw